United States: pharmaceutical antitrust

 The Supreme Court expressly delegated to the lower courts the task of figuring out how to apply the rule of reason to alleged reverse payment settlements.
-In the years since, we have seen conflicting district court decisions, the first jury verdict, the first appellate decisions and record-setting settlements.
-Moreover, California enacted a new reverse payment law, effective from January 2020, which deviates from the rule of reason standard announced in Actavis and codifies that certain alleged reverse payment settlements are to be treated as presumptively anticompetitive.
-The law was unsuccessfully challenged at the district court level, and the challenge was rejected for lack of standing by the US Court of Appeals for the Ninth Circuit in July 2020.
-As further discussed below, the only certainty thus far is that the reverse payment waters are far from settled.
+In the years since, we have seen conflicting district court decisions, the first jury verdicts and the first appellate decisions.
+As discussed below, the only certainty thus far is that the reverse payment waters are far from settled.

 Pleading standards under Actavis

-By contrast, in June 2020, the court in Humira dismissed a reverse payment claim alleging that ‘AbbVie paid biosimilar manufacturers in the form of European agreements that allowed the biosimilars to enter the European market’ while agreeing to ‘AbbVie-friendly’ generic entry dates in the US.
+Further, in August 2022, the US Court of Appeals for the Seventh Circuit affirmed the dismissal of reverse payment claims concerning biological drug Humira.
+The plaintiffs had alleged that ‘AbbVie paid biosimilar manufacturers in the form of European agreements that allowed the biosimilars to enter the European market’ while agreeing to ‘AbbVie-friendly’ generic entry dates in the US.
 The ‘package deals’ allegedly bought AbbVie ‘more lucrative monopoly time in the US (worth billions of dollars in revenue for AbbVie)’.
-The district court, however, rejected this theory because the settlements increased competition ‘by bringing competitors into the market when patents otherwise prohibited competition’ and the ‘settlement terms, when taken together, involve transfers of value from the patentee to the alleged infringer’.
-An appeal is pending in the Seventh Circuit, and oral argument was held in February 2021.
+But the district court rejected this theory because the settlements increased competition ‘by bringing competitors into the market when patents otherwise prohibited competition’.

 Summary judgment under Actavis

 Courts have likewise grappled with how to apply Actavis at summary judgment when evaluating evidence.
-Several summary judgment decisions, such as AndroGel, K-Dur, Loestrin, Modafinil, Namenda and Nexium, have focused on whether business agreements executed contemporaneously with patent settlements are ‘large and unjustified’.
-In several of these cases, district courts denied summary judgment based on various disputed factual issues unique to each case.
-Some of these courts, for example, analysed whether there was sufficient evidence to support allegations that the compensation for services was significantly above fair market value, the services were unnecessary or unwanted, the agreements for services included unusual terms, the brand company failed to follow certain industry or internal practices, and the extent to which such business agreements may be ‘linked’ to the patent settlement.
+Many summary judgment decisions have focused on whether business agreements executed contemporaneously with patent settlements are ‘large and unjustified’.
+In these decisions, district courts have generally denied summary judgment based on various disputed factual issues unique to each case.
+For example, those decisions analysed: whether there was sufficient evidence to support allegations that the compensation for services was significantly above fair market value; whether the services were unnecessary or unwanted; whether the agreements for services included ‘unusual’ terms; whether the brand company failed to follow certain industry or internal practices; and the extent to which such business agreements may be ‘linked’ to the patent settlement.

 One of the most notable causation decisions is Wellbutrin, where the Third Circuit affirmed a grant of summary judgment for the defendants.
 The Third Circuit held that the plaintiffs ‘did not take into account Andrx’s blocking patent’ and that it is not enough ‘to show that Anchen wanted to launch its drug; they must also show that the launch would have been legal’.
 The plaintiffs’ but-for theory that Anchen would have prevailed in the patent litigation failed because the ‘unrebutted analysis was that Andrx would have an 80 per cent chance of proving infringement’ and the parties did not ‘identify any other evidence in the record that speaks to the possible outcomes of the Anchen/Andrx litigation’.
 Notably, the size of the reverse payment alone was an insufficient ‘surrogate’ for the weakness of the patent.
 Additionally, the court rejected the plaintiffs’ but-for theory that Andrx had ‘an independent economic interest’ in providing a licence to Anchen and that licence negotiations were nearly complete days before the alleged reverse payment was made.
 The plaintiffs failed to point to evidence showing ‘it is more likely than not that Anchen would have obtained a licence’, and it is possible that ‘negotiations would have stalled and failed’.